 (Body shape and physical characteristics)

-- Hip dysplasia (malformation of the hip joints causing pain and disabilty): breed mean score 10.5 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 9.3 (parents should be lower)

 - Brainstem auditory evoked response (BAER) testing for deafness

 Estimated Breeding Values (EBVs) : No EBVs are currently available for this breed

 - Hyperuricosuria and Hyperuricemia (HUU) (Urolithiasis) Many and perhaps all Dalmatians carry a mutation in a metabolic gene, causing high uric acid which in turn creates painful urate stones, risk of kidney failure, and death (especially for males).
 A recent cross with a Pointer has introduced the normal form of the gene, but this is not yet widespread.
 The DNA test is particularly relevant to Dalmatian outcrosses and subsequent generations of their progeny.

 Availability of a DNA test does not mean that it is always necessary or even desirable for breeders to use this test.